News

-THE STORY OF 2025: eight rounds completed, 26 points between Razgatlioglu and Bulega – how did it get here?
+THE STORY OF 2025: 10 rounds completed, 36 points between Razgatlioglu and Bulega – how did it get here?

-Eight rounds completed.
+Ten rounds completed.
 Two riders fighting for the title.
 2025 in the MOTUL FIM Superbike World Championship has been unmissable as Nicolo Bulega (Aruba.it Racing - Ducati) and Toprak Razgatlioglu (ROKiT BMW Motorrad WorldSBK Team) duel it out for this year’s crown.
-It’s been ebbing and flowing between the pair but heading into the summer break, it looks like the momentum is with the reigning Champion…
+It’s been ebbing and flowing between the pair but with two rounds remaining, momentum is with the reigning Champion…

 ROUND 1 – PHILLIP ISLAND GRAND PRIX CIRCUIT